bb-io/GitLab/README.md

 <!-- begin docs -->

-GitHub, is a developer platform that allows developers to create, store, and manage their code.
-This Github app focusses on connecting Github events and file actions into the Blackbird ecosystem.
+GitLab, is a developer platform that allows developers to create, store, and manage their code.
+This GitLab app focusses on connecting GitLab events and file actions into the Blackbird ecosystem.

 ## Before setting up

 Before you can connect you need to make sure that:

-- You have a Github account.
+- You have a GitLab account.
 - You have owner permissions on the repository you want to automate on.

 ## Connecting

-1. Navigate to apps and search for Github.
-If you cannot find Github then click _Add App_ in the top right corner, select Github and add the app to your Blackbird environment.
+1. Navigate to apps and search for GitLab.
+If you cannot find GitLab then click _Add App_ in the top right corner, select GitLab and add the app to your Blackbird environment.
 2. Click _Add Connection_.
-3. Name your connection for future reference e.g. 'My Github connection'.
+3. Name your connection for future reference e.g. 'My GitLab connection'.
 4. Click _Authorize connection_.
-5. Follow the instructions that Github gives you, authorizing Blackbird.io to act on your behalf.
+5. Follow the instructions that GitLab gives you, authorizing Blackbird.io to act on your behalf.
 6. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.

 ![1705402013379](image/README/1705402013379.png)

 ## Setting up events

-In order to respond to events happening in Github, you need to also install our app on your repository.
+In order to respond to events happening in GitLab, you need to also install our app on your repository.

-1. Got to the [Blackbird app page](https://github.com/apps/blackbird-io) on Github.
+1. Got to the [Blackbird app page](https://GitLab.com/apps/blackbird-io) on GitLab.
 2. Click _Configure_
 3. Select the organization where you want to install Blackbird.
 4. Select either _All repositories_ or _Only select repositories_ if you want to limit the repositories Blackbird has access to.